Heading West to Reach the East

 I Did Find a Shortcut to the Indies!

-Christopher Columbus made one of the greatest discoveries in the history of the world – North America.
-Though he probably wasn’t the first explorer to see the continent, and he believed until his death that the islands he encountered were in the Asian continent, his discoveries were instrumental in the establishment of Spanish colonies in North America.
+Christopher Columbus is credited with discovering the continent of North America, although he probably wasn’t the first explorer to see the continent, and he believed until his death that the islands he encountered were in the Asian continent.
+His discoveries were instrumental in the establishment of Spanish colonies in North America.
 Today, we celebrate Columbus Day in October to commemorate his discoveries.